sparkflows/sparkflows-docs/docs/user-guide/solutions/index.rst

-How to build and launch a Business Solution in Sparkflows ?
+Solution Development
 ==========

-In this user guide, we shall learn the steps for building the Marketing Campaign Analytics Business Solution.
+In this user guide, we shall learn the steps for creating a Business Solution.

 .. panels::
     :container: container-lg pb-3